SKO-hub/AI_Primitives/README.md

 # AI_Primitives

-This is a repostiroy of fundamental processes used in data processing
+This repository contains a curated collection of fundamental algorithms and data processing primitives essential for machine learning and AI development.
+Each implementation demonstrates core concepts in data cleaning, transformation, and preparation workflows.
+These building blocks form the foundation for data pipelines and model development